 Suitable for adult marriages in any form of marital relationship (traditional, non-traditional, gay, lesbian, same-sex etc).
 Divorce Counselling helps empower the couple to organise their own separation.

-Private counselling services serving Central Havant, Petersfield to Waterlooville, Cosham to Portsmouth & Southsea, Southampton to Chichester, Fareham to Gosport, Hayling Island, Emsworth, Westbourne, Rowland's Castle, local residents anywhere in between and regularly further afield!
+Private counselling services serving locations near and within central Havant, Petersfield to Waterlooville, Cosham to Portsmouth & Southsea, Southampton to Chichester, Fareham to Gosport, Hayling Island, Emsworth, Westbourne, Rowland's Castle, local residents anywhere in between and regularly further afield!

 Click for location details…

 - Dean's primary client is the couple's relationship (not the two individuals in the relationship).
 Inexperienced counsellors - or those untrained in relationship work - miss this important aspect when trying to work with a couple.